 Cryptocurrency is notoriously volatile, which reduces mainstream participation and limits its use (generally) as a usable platform of exchange for goods and services.
-The stablecoin is a low volatility version of a cryptocurrency.
-Reducing volatility can be achieved in a number of ways, including backing the coin with a stable asset.
+Stablecoins are essentially the only exception and most are extremely stable.
+Reducing volatility can be achieved in a number of ways, including backing the coin with a stable asset like USD.

 Stablecoins are useful for investors who want to keep their assets in the crypto space.
 Switching from crypto to fiat currency can be expensive and time consuming.
 Stablecoins give investors the best of both worlds — a stable asset within the crypto space with an advantageous transactional speed.

 Because of the relative stability, stablecoins also have an easier time staying in compliance with regulators.
 The Gemini Dollar (GUSD) and the Paxos Standard (PAX) are 2 examples of coins to win the regulatory approval of the New York State Department of Financial Services.

 Quick Look: The Best Stablecoins Right Now

 What are Stablecoins?